-Table A9 in the Annex presents lower- and upper-bound poverty rates for 2015 derived from the simulated MicroZAMOD output data and compared against the poverty rates presented in the CSO (2016) report.
-Poverty rates from MicroZAMOD are also presented for 2016 and 2017, although no external validation statistics are available for these two later years.
+Table A9 in the Annex presents lower- and upper-bound poverty rates for 2015-19 derived from the simulated MicroZAMOD output data.
+External validation statistics are available for 2015 only (CSO 2016).
 As noted earlier, the poverty rates presented here are all based on a consumption expenditure basis.
-In terms of the lower-bound poverty line (i.e. 'extreme' poverty as defined by CSO), the poverty rate for June 2015 derived from MicroZAMOD stands at 41 per cent compared with 40.8 per cent presented in the CSO (2016) report.
-As such, the poverty rate from MicroZAMOD is 0.8 percentage points higher than the poverty rate from the CSO (2016) report.
-In terms of the upper-bound poverty line (i.e. 'total' poverty as defined by CSO), the poverty rate for June 2015 derived from MicroZAMOD stands at 54.6 per cent compared with 54.4 per cent presented in the CSO (2016)

-report.
-As such, the poverty rate from MicroZAMOD is just 0.2 percentage points higher than the poverty rate figure from the CSO (2016) report.
+In terms of the lower-bound poverty line (i.e. extreme poverty as defined by CSO), the poverty rate for 2015 derived from MicroZAMOD stands at 41.5 per cent compared with 40.8 per cent presented in the CSO (2016) report.
+As such, the poverty rate from MicroZAMOD is 0.7 percentage points higher than the poverty rate from the CSO (2016) report.
+In terms of the upper-bound poverty line (i.e. total poverty as defined by CSO), the poverty rate for 2015 derived from MicroZAMOD stands at 54.5 per cent compared with 54.4 per cent presented in the CSO (2016) report.
+As such, the poverty rate from MicroZAMOD is just 0.1 percentage points higher than the poverty rate figure from the CSO (2016) report.
+No external statistics are currently available with which to validate the simulated poverty rates for 2016-19.